 If you see this, please try the following:

 - Click inside the “Command” box at the top of the window.

 The indexer should begin rebuilding your index immediately.
 This may take several hours for large libraries.

 Indexing is taking too long:

-Indexing time can vary by computer and size of library.
+Indexing time can vary by computer and library size.
 It may take a few hours to complete.
-It is important to leave your computer running while the indexer is running.
-Do not set it to "sleep" or "hibernate", turn it off or restart it.
-If you’re using a laptop, be sure to leave the lid open and the power cable plugged in.
+During this time, it is important to leave your computer running.
+Do not set it to sleep or hibernate, turn it off, or restart it.
+If you’re using a laptop, leave it open with the power cable plugged in.

 If interrupted, indexing will need to start over.
 If you think it has stalled, please use the “Rebuild index” command above.